 Natie would entertain me non-stop with stories.
 He was a sailor (sailed from Mossel Bay to the Caribbean), an architect, and I even came to find out that he was the Mayor of Mossel Bay a few years back.
 For me – he was my TV…I was thoroughly entertained by him – great reality TV!
 It really made me miss my parents.
 The next morning Blume invited me to join her at her water aerobics class at the heated pool in Mossel Bay.
 Since I hadn’t exercised in a month and I love to joining the ‘locals’ – I figured what the heck.
 Oh my goodness – this was probably one of my favorite moments during my trip so far – going to water aerobics in Mossel Bay.
 Never in my wildest dreams could I have predicted that I would be with Gail’s mom doing Aquasize along with a bunch of other women and men more than a few years my senior.
 I was the only one in a bikini (it was all I had!!).
 As I was following the instructor and sweating from the hot, hot pool (it honestly was like a jacuzzi) – I just had to grin with pleasure.
 One of those grins that make your face hurt.
 I was so happy.

-That day I also accompanied Blume to the store and more site seeing.
+That day I also accompanied Blume to the store and more sight seeing.
 Then I walked around and went to the museum on my own.
 That night I went with Blume and Natie to the Yacht Club for dinner where they had a raffle and I found out that Natie had been one of the main and had his own parking space with his name on it!
 So – we walked in and got a Cheers-like reception – everyone knew him and Blume of course.
 However they had no idea who I was!
 I didn’t win anything at the raffle…darn…but I did meet a lot of great people.
 We went for ice cream after dinner and drove out to the Point to listen to the waves and eat our dessert…a perfect day.

 The next day I got up and ran 5 miles…well – run/walk…it was excruciating after a month.
 I was actually sad to leave Natie and Blume that afternoon as I had so much fun with them.
 Blume took me back to the hostel to pick up the bus – but as we were going by the hostel the bus pulled away…oh noooooo…..that was my ride!!!
 Blume took off trying to follow them – but we lost them…imagine – car chase down the main street of Mossel Bay (I’m sure Gail will get a chuckle out of that).
 Since we couldn’t find the bus we went back to the hostel and the people there called the bus and they had to come back to pick me up!
 Granted – I wouldn’t have minded staying another day…but they were most likely tired of me by that point (confirmed by the fact that Blume was going 60 down main street trying to catch the bus!)
 The bus came back…and I was on my way again.
 Saying goodbye to Blume and Natie was hard…they were out of this world!
 It’s people like them that make me want to travel more.
 Thanks Gail!!!!!